abhiram-s2002/racer/TERMS_OF_SERVICE.md

 ### 16.4 Survival
 Provisions that by their nature should survive termination will remain in effect, including but not limited to intellectual property rights, disclaimers, limitations of liability, indemnification, and dispute resolution provisions.

+### 16.5 Marketplace Requests and Listings
+Requests (wanted posts) and Listings (for sale/service posts) are both considered user-generated content and are subject to all provisions on content standards, moderation, and transactions.
+Visibility rules for requests and listings may differ by feature; we may rank or display them based on relevance, proximity, and safety.

 ---

-*These Terms of Service are effective as of January 25, 2025.
+*These Terms of Service are effective as of September 18, 2025.
 For previous versions, please contact us at risingsoup76@gmail.com.*

+Changelog:
+- 2025-09-18: Added explicit moderation/admin authority including username edits; clarified request-based posts; updated effective date and notices.